Don Shave's Ancestral Family Tree

 Biography

-Birth1052Sibylla Beauclerc, of Normandië, was born in 1052 at Francia (in Spanish)G in France (Medieval), EuropeG+.
+Birth1052Sibylla Beauclerc, of Normandië, was born in 1052 at Francia (in Spanish; the person is connected to Spain)G in France (Medieval), EuropeG+.

 Death9 September 1087She died on 9 September 1087 at age ~35 in Hermenbraville, South Infr, France (Medieval), EuropeG.
 The cause of her death (at the age of 35) on Friday, September 9th, 1087 is not known-surviving in 1087 was difficult & it occurred in Medieval France